ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    As an exception, the KDC MAY omit the 'ecdh_info' parameter in the Token Transfer Response even if 'ecdh_info' is included in the Token Transfer Request, in case all the groups that the Client is authorized to join are signature-only groups.

-* If 'kdc_dh_creds' is included in the Token Transfer Request and any of the groups that the client has been authorized to join is a pairwise-only group, then the Group Manager MUST include the 'kdc_dh_creds' parameter in the Token Transfer Response, as per the format defined in {{gm-dh-info}}.
+* If 'kdc_dh_creds' is included in the Token Transfer Request and any of the groups that the Client has been authorized to join is a pairwise-only group, then the Group Manager MUST include the 'kdc_dh_creds' parameter in the Token Transfer Response, as per the format defined in {{gm-dh-info}}.
 Otherwise, if 'kdc_dh_creds' is included in the Token Transfer Request, the Group Manager MAY include the 'kdc_dh_creds' parameter in the Token Transfer Response.
 Note that the field 'id' specifies the group name, or array of group names, for which the corresponding 'kdc_dh_creds' applies to.

 Note that, other than through the above parameters as defined in {{Section 3.3 of I-D.ietf-ace-key-groupcomm}}, the joining node may have obtained such information by alternative means.
 For example, information conveyed in the 'sign_info' and 'ecdh_info' parameters may have been pre-configured, or the joining node MAY early retrieve it by using the approach described in {{I-D.tiloca-core-oscore-discovery}}, to discover the OSCORE group and the link to the associated group-membership resource at the Group Manager (OPT3).

 ### 'ecdh_info' Parameter {#ecdh-info}

-The 'ecdh_info' parameter is an OPTIONAL parameter of the request and response messages exchanged between the client and the authz-info endpoint at the RS (see {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}).
+The 'ecdh_info' parameter is an OPTIONAL parameter of the request and response messages exchanged between the Client and the authz-info endpoint at the RS (see {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}).

-This parameter allows the client and the RS to exchange information about an ECDH algorithm as well as about the authentication credentials and public keys to accordingly use for deriving Diffie-Hellman secrets.
+This parameter allows the Client and the RS to exchange information about an ECDH algorithm as well as about the authentication credentials and public keys to accordingly use for deriving Diffie-Hellman secrets.
 Its exact semantics and content are application specific.

 In this application profile, this parameter is used to exchange information about the ECDH algorithm as well as about the authentication credentials and public keys to be used with it, in the groups indicated by the transferred Acces Token as per its 'scope' claim (see {{Section 3.2 of I-D.ietf-ace-key-groupcomm}}).

 When used in the Token Transfer Request sent to the Group Manager, the 'ecdh_info' parameter has value the CBOR simple value "null" (0xf6).
-This is done to ask for information about the ECDH algorithm as well as about the authentication credentials and public keys to be used to compute static-static Diffie-Hellman shared secrets {{NIST-800-56A}}, in the OSCORE groups that the client has been authorized to join and that use the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+This is done to ask for information about the ECDH algorithm as well as about the authentication credentials and public keys to be used to compute static-static Diffie-Hellman shared secrets {{NIST-800-56A}}, in the OSCORE groups that the Client has been authorized to join and that use the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

 When used in the following Token Transfer Response from the Group Manager, the 'ecdh_info' parameter is a CBOR array of one or more elements.
-The number of elements is at most the number of OSCORE groups that the client has been authorized to join.
+The number of elements is at most the number of OSCORE groups that the Client has been authorized to join.

-Each element contains information about ECDH parameters as well as about authentication credentials and public keys, for one or more OSCORE groups that use the pairwise mode of Group OSCORE and that the client has been authorized to join.
+Each element contains information about ECDH parameters as well as about authentication credentials and public keys, for one or more OSCORE groups that use the pairwise mode of Group OSCORE and that the Client has been authorized to join.
 Each element is formatted as follows.

 * The first element 'id' is the group name of the OSCORE group or an array of group names for the OSCORE groups for which the specified information applies.
 In particular 'id' MUST NOT refer to OSCORE groups that are signature-only groups.